-Rivers and other water bodies are polluted by solid waste, and waste water from urban settlements, industrial and agricultural sources, affecting the aquatic flora and fauna (Jacob & Tobiasen, 2011).
+Rivers and other water bodies are polluted by solid waste, and waste water from urban settlements, industrial and agricultural sources, killing the aquatic flora and fauna (Jacob & Tobiasen, 2011).
 Overconcentration of livestock and their dead carcasses along small rivers and around open water sources is the main source of increased nitrate (NH4+) levels in rivers, causing eutrophication.
 In Mongolia, where the threat is rated 'high', less than 50% of the total wastewater is being treated due to lack of maintenance of waste water treatment facilities.
 In Kazakhstan water pollution is also rated 'high' and the water quality is assessed 'extremely dirty' from January to March for the Breksa and Glubotchnka rivers, Figure 8 (Institute of Geography of the Republic of Kazakhstan).
-Water pollution is ranked 'low' in Russia and 'medium' in China and Mongolia.
+Water pollution is ranked 'low' in Russia.